 The Wildflower God turned to walk back into the forest, masses of flowers blooming in his wake.
 Asuka waited as long as was polite, then crept back across the water to the other side of the riverbank.

 She limped across the sand, acutely aware of the dumbfounded stares aimed at her.
 With a wave, she removed the water soaking her clothes and hair.
-She couldn’t hear anything around her heartbeat, but she knew the riverbank was quiet.
 Silence.

 Funako started to clap.
 Asuka blinked tears from her eyes as the nobles and peasants joined the applause, and Funako ran forward to envelop her in a hug.
 Her mother burst from the crowd a moment later, followed by the golden palanquin of the hiwau.
 She touched her wound, wondering if any of them would come and help her.

 Her father leapt from the hiwau’s palanquin, not even waiting for the servants to lower it.
-The crowd parted for him; he ruled lands in Umiguni as a lord and was one of the most powerful shamans in the Capital.
+The crowd parted for him.
 The young hiwau in his golden robes emerged as well, and everyone bowed.

 Asuka shakily bowed.